 As Field Investigations Team Lead, Chloe works to systematically search out and document pollution problems, defend our waterways from new sources of pollution and wetland fill, manages the programmatic side of the AmeriCorps program, and leads the AmeriCorps Patrol team.
 She also utilizes her unique perspective on permitting to hold agencies accountable when reviewing proposed permits.

 A Mobile native, Caine is the former editor in chief of American Songwriter magazine.
-Prior to working in music journalism, he covered Virginia politics and the financial services industry for various publications.
+Prior to music journalism he covered Virginia politics and the financial services industry for various publications.
 Caine holds a B.A. in English from the University of Virginia and an M.A. in Journalism and Public Affairs from American University.
-In his free time, he enjoys fishing and kayaking in Soldier Creek, catching live music at Callaghan’s, and jogging his with dog Lula.
-At Baykeeper, he is able to combine two of his greatest loves: the outdoors and the English language.
+In his free time, he enjoys kayak fishing in the Delta and rocking out with his band Bearhead.

 As Communications Director, Caine reports to Baykeeper’s community of members and volunteers – as well as the public at large – on issues critical to the health of the Mobile Bay Watershed.
-Through newsletters, social media, the Baykeeper website, and the local press, Caine seeks to provide the community with the information required to protect the health and legacy of the Alabama Gulf Coast.
+He is the editor of Baykeeper’s quarterly print magazine, CURRENTS.